matthewjhenry/matthewjhenry.github.io/_posts/2026-07-15-SRM-monsoons.md

 permalink: /posts/2026/07/monsoons/
 ---

-*Stratospheric aerosol injection in one hemisphere only or at the equator would have detrimental impacts on tropical precipitation.
-Climate models also suggest that equal injection of aerosols in both hemispheres away from the tropics reduces the risk of tropical precipitation changes.*
+*Climate models show that stratospheric aerosol injection in one hemisphere only or at the equator would have detrimental impacts on tropical precipitation.
+However, those detrimental impacts disappear in climate models with equal injection of aerosols in both hemispheres away from the tropics.*

 ### What are monsoons?